seksea/seksea/README.md

 - 16 years old
 - Looking for work experience
 - I'm currently working on an open-source linux cs:go cheat named [gamesneeze](https://github.com/seksea/gamesneeze)
-- I'm looking to collaborate on literally anything
+- I'm looking to collaborate on pretty much anything related to any of my public repos as long as it's open source (or I'm getting paid :smirk:)

 #